TNZO Governance

 | TEE Provider | 1.2x | Hardware-attested confidential computing (Intel TDX, AMD SEV-SNP, AWS Nitro, NVIDIA H100/B200) |

-| Model Provider | 1.1x | AI model hosting, inference serving, model registry updates |
+| Model Provider | 1.1x | AI model hosting, inference serving, model registry updates, schedule/pricing management, model endpoint registration |

 TEE providers receive a higher multiplier (1.2x) because they must operate specialized hardware with hardware-backed attestation (Intel TDX, AMD SEV-SNP, AWS Nitro Enclaves, or NVIDIA Confidential Computing).
 Model providers receive a moderate multiplier (1.1x) due to GPU infrastructure requirements.